The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Beethoven (F. & S. II.391) is estimated to be worth between £90,000 and £140,000.
-This screenprint, created in 1987, is a rare artwork with an auction history of seven total sales since its entry to the market on 2nd December 2003.
-There have been no sales in the last 12 months or the last five years.
+The value of Andy Warhol’s Beethoven (F. & S. II.391) is estimated to be worth between £90,000 and £140,000.
+This unsigned screenprint, created in 1987, has an auction history of seven total sales since its entry to the market in December 2003.
+The artwork demonstrates a consistent value growth and has an auction history of seven total sales.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis